pantheon-systems/documentation/source/content/integrated-composer.md

 reviewed: "2021-08-30"
 ---

+[Composer](/composer) is a widely-used dependency and package manager that provides an alternative, more modern way to manage the external code used by a WordPress or Drupal site.

-Integrated Composer is a Pantheon platform feature that lets you deploy updates to your [Composer](/composer)-managed Pantheon site from the Dashboard with one click.
+Integrated Composer is a Pantheon platform feature that enables one-click updates from the Dashboard for upstream updates and Composer dependencies on your Composer-managed Pantheon site.

 ## Create a New Site With Integrated Composer